fhoedemakers/retroJam/README.md

-# picomulator
+# retroJam

-Multicore emulator for RP2350 with PSRAM support.
+Multicore emulator for Adafruit Fruit Jam.
+Other boards may follow.

 ## Supported Systems

 This emulator framework supports the following file extensions:
 - `.nes` - Nintendo Entertainment System
-- `.md` - Sega Genesis/MegaDrive
+- `.md`,`.bin`, `.gen`  - Sega Genesis/MegaDrive
 - `.gg` - Sega Game Gear
+- `.sms` - Sega Master System
 - `.gb` - Nintendo GameBoy
 - `.gbc` - Nintendo GameBoy Color

-**Note:** Individual emulator cores are not yet implemented.
-This is the framework structure based on pico-infonesPlus.
+**Note:** Genesis does not run at full speed because of SRAM constraints.
+As an alternative, you can use the standalone.
+[Pico-GenesisPlus](https://github.com/fhoedemakers/pico-genesisPlus)

 ## Building